EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Proposed Approach

-where \(\mathcal{S}\) is the sample function to get the depth values, \(u, v\) refer to two pixel coordinates corresponding to each Gaussian and \(N\) is the total number of the Gaussians.
-We illustrate the guiding role of the depth-aware branch in Figure~\ref{fig:depthaware}.

-During the local occupancy prediction module, we conduct the refinement of Gaussians three times using the integrated features.
-After the final refinement, we use a Gaussian-to-Voxel Splatting proposed in GaussianFormer~\cite{huang2025gaussianformer} to obtain the final occupancy within the frustum.
+We conduct the feature integration and the refinement of Gaussians multiple times.
+After the final refinement, we use a Gaussian-to-voxel splatting module~\cite{huang2025gaussianformer} to obtain the final occupancy within the frustum.